-The Ada Lovelace Institute is an independent research and deliberative body tasked to ensure data and AI work for people and society.
+The Ada Lovelace Institute is an independent research and deliberative body with a mission to ensure data and AI work for people and society.

 It seeks to promote more informed public understanding of the impact of these technologies on different groups in society, guide ethical practice in their development and deployment of these technologies, and will undertake research and long-term thinking to lay the foundations for a data-driven society with well-being at its core.

 - Build evidence and foster rigorous research and debate on how data and AI affect society as a whole, and different groups within it.

-– Define and embed ethical practice in the development and deployment of data and AI
+- Define and inform good practice in the design and deployment of data and AI.

 In delivering those aims, the Institute will:

 - Be outward-facing and collaborative, acting independently of vested interests, and transparent about relationships and funding.

 - Recognise the potential value of data, algorithms, and AI for social well-being, taking account of human capacity to adapt and respond to new technological challenges;

 - Balance the need for reflective deliberation and rigorous research with the need to respond to a rapidly evolving social, technological and economic context;

 - Work with other organisations to situate its work in a global context.